 “I love research because there is no such thing as a typical day, every day is different and I have the freedom to decide what I want to do.
 Of course, there are times when some tasks need to be performed but most of the time I feel I can decide what to do, and when.”

 A computational approach to medical questions

 Computers have become essential in modern biological research.
 Léon-Charles uses his expertise in computer science and software development to tackle medical and biological questions.
 For his current project, he is analysing large amounts of data from cancer patients, with the aim of getting a better understanding of the underlying biological mechanisms of cancer.
 Léon-Charles explains:

 “Nowadays, it is possible to extract a lot of information from a tumour sample – my work is to develop strategies so that we can fully make sense of it.
 This huge amount of biological data is represented as networks and I develop methods to analyse these complex networks.

 “In a broader context, a long term goal is to improve the way we treat patients by, for instance, proposing personalized treatments for each patient, or by proposing novel therapeutic strategies.”

 Science, a cross-border human endeavour

-Léon-Charles came to Luxembourg just over 6 months ago to start his Postdoc.
+Léon-Charles came to Luxembourg for his Postdoc.
 We asked how come he chose Luxembourg – Léon-Charles says the main motivation is the project itself and adds “The research question is very exciting and matches my expertise.
 Also, I knew beforehand the research group I would be joining and hold it in high esteem.”